zbalkan/wazuh-devenv/README.md

 10. Add your organization's git repository for further use `git remote add origin <URL>`.
 11. Initiate your preference of Python virtual environment.
 12. You should be able to read and access rules from the repository.
 Add the rules and decoders to git.

+### For Linux

+1. Clone the repo to the preferred location for development.
+For me, using `~/wazuh-devenv` is easier.
+2. Run the script `sudo ./install.sh` to start installation.
+3. The script will ask you to copy rules and decoders to the new locations.
+After you copied them, hit `y` and continue.
+Otherwise it will rollback the changes.
+4. The script will ask you to provide the username you are going to use for development.
+Ensure you typed it correctly.
+5. The installation and configuration will be completed successfully.
+If any error occurs, messages would be displayed for the user to fix the issues manually.
+6. Remove the origin from Github to prevent accidentally leaking your rules and decoders to public repositories by running `git remote rm origin`.
+7. Add your organization's git repository for further use `git remote add origin <URL>`.
+8. Initiate your preference of Python virtual environment.
+9. You should be able to read and access rules from the repository.
+Add the rules and decoders to git.
+10. Proceed with your choice of IDE.

 You are ready to update and test your logs locally.
 You can combine the script into your CI/CD pipeline for deployment.